SigNoz/signoz.io/src/pages/technical-writer-program.md

 ## Why write technical content for us?

 This will of course be a paid engagement.
-We will pay out **$150 for every article** published.
+We will pay out **$150 or INR 11,000 for every article** published.
 But that’s just one aspect.
 Writing technical content online has other benefits too:

 - **Build an authoritative online presence.**<br></br>
 The topics that we deal with are either emerging technologies or concepts that need good technical understanding.
 Having published content around these topics will always act as a booster to your digital presence.
 We will have links to your social media handles, and short bio about you on your published articles.